DeepSOIC/Part-o-magic/README.md

 ### PartDesign Additive shape, PartDesign Subtractive shape containers
 These are just like Modules, but they integrate themselves as PartDesign features.
 They allow to integrate other workbench tools into PartDesign workflow.

+### Ghost
+Ghost is a placement-aware version of shapebinder.
+It is a tool to bring a copy of a shape from one container into another, applying a proper transform.

+Ghost supports both extracting an object from a container, and importing an object from a higher-level container.
+The latter is somewhat limited: it will not work properly if Placement of the container the Ghost is in, changes as a result of a recompute (for example if therte is an expression bound to the placement).

+### Morph container tool
+Created a Module, but later realized you want ShapeGroup instead?
+Of course, you can create a new container, drag-drop stuff...
+The "Morph container" tool is for simplifying the process.
+It takes care of moving stuff, redirecting links, and deletion of the remaining old empty container.

-## Misc features
+## Other features

-* tool for altering Tip.
+* Set Tip.
 Works on PartDesign Bodies and Module-like things.

-* buttons to enter and leave objects.
+* Enter and Leave.
 Work on almost everything (can be used to enter/leave containers, and edit objects (e.g. open a sketch)).

-* button to create Part container

-* button to create Shapebinders (works outside of PartDesign, too).
-ShapeBinders are a mean to import geometry from one container to another.

 * Exporter feature, for keeping exported files up to date with project.

-* buttons to disable Part-o-magic (there's a good chance part-o-magic will break soon).
-If PoM is disabled, PoM containers should still work, albeit not very useful because they rely on part-o-magic's automatic object addition.
+* an advanced Object Replacement tool, with container support, and UI to pick specific replacements.

+* X-ray tool.
+For getting through objects to select concealed objects.

+* Align View, a one-button replacement for standard view buttons.

 # Should I use PoM?

 If you are into FreeCAD projects with multiple parts, you should definitely try out Part-o-magic.
 Even though it doesn't yet offer actual assembly capabilities, it can help you organize your in-place modeled parts.

-If you want to be on the bleeding edge of assembly capabilities of FreeCAD, you should check it out for getting a general feel of where it may be going, and give valuable feedback on what is done right in part-o-magic and you'd like to see that in assembly, and what is wrong.

 Part-o-magic's tools to disable Observer were made to allow you continue to use projects you made with PoM, even when FreeCAD progress renders PoM obsolete.
 So you can at least be a little bit confident that ShapeGroup feature won't quickly go bust.